3 Committee discussion

 It is not possible to consider the cost effectiveness of avatrombopag because it does not have a UK price

 3.10 Shionogi (who manufacturers lusutrombopag) and the assessment group provided estimates of cost effectiveness.
 The assessment group presented the results comparing lusutrombopag with established care (without a thrombopoietin receptor agonist), which it split by baseline platelet level (see section 3.6).
 It also provided a pairwise comparison not split by baseline platelet level.
-The company for avatrombopag stated that it did not have a UK list price for its drug.
+The company for avatrombopag stated that it did not have a UK list price for its drug, at this time.
 The committee noted its earlier conclusion that there was no evidence that avatrombopag or lusutrombopag differed in clinical effectiveness.
 However, without a known price, the committee could not judge whether avatrombopag represented a cost-effective use of NHS resources.
 The committee agreed that it could make recommendations only for lusutrombopag.

 3.11 The models from Shionogi and the assessment group shared a similar structure because the assessment group adapted Shionogi's model.
 The company's model included a short-term decision tree to model the clinical trial period (35 days).
 It also included a Markov model to model the life expectancy of a person with chronic liver disease over the long term (50 years).
 However, the models differed in how they modelled quality of life and survival related to bleeding and death associated with platelet transfusion.
 Shionogi modelled a risk of death associated with platelet transfusion of 0.3315%, and assumed that death happens before surgery.
-The assessment group's model estimated a lower (0.0005%) risk of death associated with platelet transfusion that could occur before, during or after the procedure.
+The assessment group's model estimated a lower (0.0005%) risk of death associated with platelet transfusion, which could occur before, during or after the procedure.
 The clinical experts explained that the assessment group's model was more plausible.
 Shionogi modelled risk of bleeding separately to risk of having rescue therapy, and assumed a lower rate of bleeds with lusutrombopag compared with established care.
 The assessment group did not model bleeding separately from rescue therapy.
 The clinical experts explained that people who bleed have rescue therapy, even after being discharged from hospital.
 Both Shionogi and the assessment group assumed that bleeding lowered quality of life and increased the risk of dying.
 The assessment group's approach resulted in about a 90‑minute difference in quality-adjusted life years (QALYs; 0.00018 in its base case) between lusutrombopag and established care without a thrombopoietin receptor antagonist.
 The Shionogi approach resulted in a larger (but still small) difference in QALYs (0.015 in its base case).
 The committee concluded that it was plausible that lusutrombopag plus a platelet transfusion and rescue therapy would be associated with similar long-term quality of life and risk of death as a platelet transfusion and rescue therapy.

 3.12 The baseline utility value, applied by both Shionogi and the assessment group to people who did or did not have a thrombopoietin receptor agonist, was 0.544.
 The committee considered that this seemed low.
 The patient expert explained that the estimate seemed reasonable because this population is very unwell.
 The committee was aware that the assessment group conducted a scenario analysis using a higher baseline utility of 0.801, which minimally affected the cost-effectiveness results.
 The committee agreed that the baseline utility values used in the assessment group's and company's base cases were appropriate for decision making.